-On April 8th, 1950, For Esmè - with Love and Squalor, the famous short story by legendary American writer J.D.
+On April 8th, 1950, For Esmè - with Love and Squalor, the classic short story by the legendary American writer J.D.
 Salinger, was published in The New Yorker.
 The story, was based in part on the author's own experiences during the conflict.

 The narrator is an American ex-soldier who refers to himself as Staff Sergeant X. The story opens with X receiving an invitation to a wedding in England.
 He wants to go, but he can't because his mother-in-law is coming to visit at that time.
 So, he decides to make "a few revealing notes about the bride as I knew her almost six years ago."